ryanlecompte/method_locator/README.md

 ## Installation

-Method Locator is available as a RubyGem:
+method_locator is available as a Ruby gem:

     gem install method_locator